-Thrilled to announce selections from ‘Fred’s Rainbow Bar and Other Stages on the International Border’ ( @fredsrainbow ) will be debuting at the Feminist Border Arts Film Festival at New Mexico State University on April 16.
+Thrilled to announce selections from ‘Fred’s Rainbow Bar and Other Stages on the International Border’ ( @fredsrainbow ) debuted at the Feminist Border Arts Film Festival at New Mexico State University on April 16.

-Fred’s Rainbow Bar and Other Stages on the International Border (working title) is a topographical film essay using a variety of animation styles along with live action and archival imagery to interrogate histories, memories, and imaginings of the border landscapes of El Paso, TX and Ciudad Juárez, MX, the region where I grew up.
+Fred’s Rainbow Bar and Other Stages on the International Border (working title) is an in-progress topographical film essay and archive using a variety of animation styles along with live-action and archival imagery to interrogate histories, memories, and imaginings of the border landscapes of El Paso, Texas and Ciudad Juárez, Chihuahua, Mexico, the region where I grew up.
 The film is mostly set in the early 9o’s or the era before NAFTA and before the erection of the Border Security Fence with flashbacks to the Battle of Juárez and flashes forwards to contemporary events, like the razing of the ASARCO smelter.
-The International Border (or the river with two names) remains the main frame through which events unfold as we observe teens navigate these disparate landscapes.
+The International Border (or the river with two names) remains the main-frame through which events unfold.
 More information about the project and clips coming soon.
-For specific questions contact me here: nicole.antebi(at)gmail.com
+For specific questions contact me here: nicole.antebi(at)gmail.com Visual Notes

 This film was made possible in part from a generous grant from the Jerome Foundation.